 What is Child Support?

-When children receive on public assistance ("welfare" or "TAFDC"), the state collects the child support from the non-custodial parent.
-The state sends $50 per month of the child support to the parent and children who are receiving public assistance.
-The rest of the child support goes to repay the state for the cost of public assistance.
+When children are on public assistance like welfare or TAFDC, the state collects the child support.
+Then the state sends $50 of child support to the other parent.
+The rest goes to pay back the cost of the public assistance the children get.